State Marriage Age Requirements at a Glance

 Texas Marriage Age Requirements Laws: Related Resources

 Texas marriage age requirement laws are fairly straightforward, but every situation is unique.
 If you have additional questions or concerns about this or any other family-related issue, you may need to consult with a local attorney.
-Get a head start today with a free legal evaluation by a Texas family law attorney today.
+Get a head start today by meeting with a Texas family law attorney near you.

 Contact a qualified attorney.